marramgrass/python-mailsnake/README.md

 MailSnake
 =========

-A Python wrapper for MailChimp APIs.
+A Python wrapper for MailChimp's The API, STS API, and Export API.

 Usage
 -----